colll78/cardano-lightning/docs/design/bl.md

 as the operations which perform checking do this using the current transaction hash.

-## 3. Blockchains
+## Comparing Blockchains

-Let's dive into a few attributes related to the core principles and rules which govern both networks and try to identify how some of these differences can inpact lightning channels design and operations.
+Let's dive into a few attributes related to the core principles and rules which govern both networks and try to identify how some of these differences can impact lightning channels design and operations.

 > Key points:
 >